sam-hosseini/freelancing-in-finland/README.md

 on this.
 If in a typical softwar project we regularly do backlog grooming so that the backlog wouldn't become a mess, it is understandable for me why accountants would want to resolve all transactions every month when it's fresh in everyone's mind.

-* **Submit financial statement and corporate income tax return**, *recurring* obligation: after the financial year ends, within 4 months you must submit a financial statement and corporate income tax return.
+* **Submit financial statement and corporate income tax return**, *recurring* obligation: after the fiscal year ends, within 4 months you must submit a financial statement and corporate income tax return.
 Your accountant can do this for you.

 * **Share the receipts with your accountant**, *recurring* obligation: Primarily because Tax Administration must know what the purchase was for and whether it was